 There are retractable privacy dividers between the seats, which can be lowered when traveling with a companion.
-It’s a somewhat similar system to the one you find on British Airways’ planes.
-However, JAL’s staggered configuration means that you never directly face the passenger seated next to you (which is the case with the British Airways Ying/Yang seat plan).
+It’s a somewhat similar system to the one you find on British Airways planes.
+However, JAL’s staggered configuration means you never directly face the passenger seated next to you (which is the case with the British Airways Ying/Yang seat plan).
 As such, you won’t encounter moments of awkwardness when the crew lowers the screens.

 What are the worst Business Class seats on JAL’s B77W?
-It is worth noting that window seats and middle seats have a narrow entrance, making getting in and out of them tricky.
+It is worth noting that window and middle seats have a narrow entrances, making getting in and out of them tricky.
 Windows seats in row 11 miss a window and are best avoided.
 Passengers seated in row 7 may be occasionally troubled by some noise because of this row’s proximity to the lavatories and galleys.

 Onboard cuisine was the surprise on this flight, as it was by far the best food – both in terms of presentation and taste – I ever had in all my years of flying Business Class.
-The stylish menu featured a la carte dining with a Western and Japan multi-course dinner to choose from.
+The stylish menu featured a la carte dining with a Western and Japanese multi-course dinner to choose from.
 A friend had the Japanese menu, while I enjoyed the Western menu.

 - Seafood ceviche & fennel panna cotta

 - Irodori Gozen